corihuang/corihuang.github.io/_projects/kiip-survey.md

 - Marketing insights manager (user, stakeholder)
 - Front end and back end engineers

-Like other companies, Kiip’s business involves collecting data.
-Aside from collecting performance data, the company also runs surveys to actively gain user insights.
+Like other companies, Kiip’s business depends on understanding users.
+Aside from analyzing performance data, the company also runs surveys to actively gain user insights.
 The exciting thing is that in early trials, Kiip’s surveys had a remarkably high response rate, so the team wanted to increase the survey run rate.

 At this point there was no interface for survey management: each survey was manually implemented and managed by an engineer.
 Obviously, this was a point of friction, and the team wanted a better way to manage the many surveys.
 I was tasked with improving this workflow, so I designed the user flow and visualized the interface for a survey management tool in the internal dashboard.